 - Financial impact: Since the way you conduct business will change, your finances, profits, revenue generation, and asset management will differ.

 - Sales impact: As a manufacturing company in sales, you will be introducing another model to generate revenue for your business — rental.
 The sales team must be given the relevant training to handle the business’s selling and renting aspects.

 - Operational impact: The shift in the business strategy will impact all your current operations.
-Additional operational processes must be defined to include the PaaS model and identify the movement of your asset from inventory to the ‘selling’ or ‘renting’ path.
+Additional operational processes must be defined to include the EaaS model and identify the movement of your asset from inventory to the ‘selling’ or ‘renting’ path.

 3. Impact on software

 The most crucial impact you’ll face is on the type of technology you’ll invest in.
-Changing business processes also means finding the right technology to successfully support and execute the business process, which in this case is PaaS.
+Changing business processes also means finding the right technology to successfully support and execute the business process, which in this case is EaaS.

-While the internet of things (IoT) is empowering many companies to leap toward PaaS, there are many other components regarding the technology you’ll have to consider, which we will discuss further in this article.
+While the internet of things (IoT) is empowering many companies to leap toward EaaS, there are many other components regarding the technology you’ll have to consider, which we will discuss further in this article.

 Pro tip: Assess your technology options after clearly identifying your needs and gaps.
 Explore software solutions with IoT that can help you make the transition with minimum operational hindrance.